PhantomClient/ProjectLighthouse/README.md

 ### Running Project Lighthouse + Giving Yourself Admin
 https://youtu.be/4xOoCHini0M

+### Editing the Config
+This should be pretty self explanatory.
+Once you build and run successfully it should be in the same folder.

 If you are having trouble I'll try to assist you via YouTube comments.